 Acknowledgments:

 Yanfei Zhang thanks the China Scholarship Council for a PhD fellowship.
 The authors acknowledge Theresa Kouril who helped in the preparaton of the manuscript.
-The authors thanks to collaborators in the group of J. van der Oost of the Wageningen University for supplying the transcriptomic data of the two biological samples (the cells growing at 70 and 80 ℃).
+The authors thanks to collaborator Dr Pawel Sierocinski in the group of J. van der Oost of the Wageningen University for supplying the transcriptomic data of the two biological samples (the cells growing at 70 and 80 ℃).

 Conflicts of Interest: The authors declare that there is no conflict of interest.